Truck Accident Injury Attorney Newton NJ

 - You and your attorney will thoroughly discuss the events surrounding your truck accident, what happened?
 What details do you remember?
 Who else witnessed the accident?
-These questions, and more, will help to provide the beginnings of a personal injury claim, and give direction to your attorney as to who may be liable for your injuries, and how to go about obtaining the information necessary to proving your claim.
+These questions and more will help to provide the beginnings of a personal injury claim and give direction to your attorney as to who may be liable for your injuries, and how to go about obtaining the information necessary to prove your claim.

 - Your truck accident injury attorney will then go about gathering all of the various documents and evidence relevant to your case.
 This can include things like police reports, insurance reports, witness statements, video recordings of the accident, “black box” data contained within commercial trucks, and more.